 Below you will find gifts proudly built by craftsmen and women in the USA with careful attention to detail.
 I’ve selected the best performing gear that would bring a smile to any outdoors enthusiast.
 The following sellers were chosen for their competitive pricing, affordable and often free expedited shipping, and ease of returns.

-This is a superb bushcraft axe with top notch fit and finish that easily competes with the pricier Swedish axes like Gransfors Bruks.
+This is a superb bushcraft axe with top notch fit and finish that easily competes with the premium Swedish axes like Gransfors Bruk.
 It comes with a beautifully finished 2 lb 5160 steel head and a premium American Hickory handle.
-If you’re OCD and looking for a flawless American made axe then this is the one for you.
+If you’re OCD and looking for a flawless American made general purpose forest axe then this is the one for you.
 Council Tool’s Wood-Craft Axe earns our Editor’s Choice for its excellence.
-I personally prefer the longer 24″ handle for getting two hands on my axe.
+I prefer the 24″ handle version but some will prefer the shorter 19″ handle.

 Ultra Light Adventure’s well thought out design, comfortable suspension, durable materials, and ultra light weight make the Ohm 2.0 a favorite on long distance thru-hikes like the Appalachian and Pacific Crest Trails, and earns it the Best Buy Award for backpacking.
 This is the most comfortable ultralight pack around and happens to be my personal go-to backpacking pack.
 It’s a very close contest for Editor’s Choice between the HMG 2400 and this pack.
 I ultimately believe the ULA is the better value but you will need to cover it up in wet weather unlike the HMG.
 I’ve happily carried my Ohm 2.0 all over the Rocky Mountains and deserts of home and also through Nepal and Thailand rain or shine.
 ULA provides a variety of sizes and colors (including multicam) to suit your preference.
 While the the Ohm 2.0 is my top choice, I believe most folks will prefer the slightly larger Circuit or Catalyst packs depending on the compactness of your gear.
 My gear tends to be as light and compact as it gets.